materialdigital/application-ontologies/tensile_test_ontology_TTO/README.md

 ## Documentation
 This section provides information on the TTO development process and fundamental design principles used in TTO.
-Most basic design principles are already given in the PMDco the TTO is based on.
+Most basic design principles are already implemented in the PMDco the TTO is based on.

 ### Ontology Development Steps